2024-25 Edition

 BATS 247.
 Measurement Science, Outcomes Research, and Advanced Applied Methods.
 4 Units.

-Further the understanding of methodologic issues involved in the conducting of comparative effectiveness research (CER).
-Topics: risk adjustment, balancing observational study designs, use of outcomes from multiple data sources, innovations clinical trial designs, the conduct of meta-analysis, and psychometric methods.
+Furthers the understanding of methodologic issues involved in the conducting of comparative effectiveness research (CER).
+Topics include risk adjustment, balancing observational study designs, use of outcomes from multiple data sources, innovations clinical trial designs, the conduct of meta-analysis, psychometric methods.

 BATS 251.
 Quality Efficiency and Cost Effectiveness.
 4 Units.